Have Damaged Teeth: Protect Them Appropriately With Dental Crowns

 - You need to protect a weak tooth from decay from breaking or to keep the tooth together if cracks are already visible.

-- Restoring a broken tooth or a severely worn down tooth is possible with a dental crown.
+- A dental crown can restore a broken tooth or a severely worn down tooth.

 You can cover and support a tooth with extensive fillings without significant tooth structure remaining.